Copyright for Online Teaching

-- Course readings rules for print and electronic materials in Blackboard are similar.
+- Course readings rules for print and electronic materials in D2L are similar.
 Stick to MRU’s Fair Dealing Guidelines, the Library’s electronic resources, or link out to legally uploaded content on the Internet.
 Legally uploaded means content that was clearly uploaded by the copyright owner or with their permission and that is not behind any form of login or password protection.

 - Contact MRU’s Copyright Advisor at MRUcopyright@mtroyal.ca to check license terms, and assess legality of content on the Internet, or if you need to use more than fair dealing permits.